eMahtab/maximum-width-of-binary-tree/README.md

      /         \
     6           7
 Output: 8
+Explanation:
-Explanation:The maximum width existing in the fourth level with the length 8 (6,null,null,null,null,null,null,7).
+The maximum width existing in the fourth level with the length 8 (6,null,null,null,null,null,null,7).
 ```

-**Note: Answer will in the range of 32-bit signed integer.**
+**Note: Answer will be in the range of 32-bit signed integer.**

 ## Implementation :